Young Oak Kim Academy

 Young Oak Kim Academy (YOKA) is a middle school within the Los Angeles Unified School District (LAUSD), Local District 4.
 It was established in 2009 as the only middle school in the LAUSD to practice single-sex education.
-The school is named in honor of Colonel Young-Oak Kim, the first Asian-American colonel to lead a U.S. battalion in war.
+The school is named in honor of Colonel Young-Oak Kim, a veteran of the segregated 442nd Regimental Combat Team in World War II, and during the Korean War, became the first Asian-American officer to lead a U.S. battalion in combat.
 It is L.A.'s first middle school, and the third school overall, named for a Korean American.
 The building was designed by the architectural firm Arquitectonica adjacent to its Wilshire Vermont Station mixed use transit village development.

 Overview

 YOKA is a public middle school serving the communities of Pico Union and Koreatown, at 615 S. Shatto Place near the corner of Wilshire Boulevard and Vermont Avenue.
 It is part of a multi-use site that includes an apartment building, retail space, and eating establishments.
 The school was designed to alleviate overcrowding at Berendo and Virgil middle schools.
-It opened on September 9, 2009 with an enrollment capacity of 810 students in grades 6 through 8.
+It opened on September 9, 2009, with an enrollment capacity of 810 students in grades 6 through 8.
 YOKA's principal is Edward Colacion.
 The school's mascot is the dragon.

 The school is devoted to instructing boys and girls in a single-gender environment for core subjects.
 YOKA also focuses on STEM fields (science, technology, engineering, and mathematics) education as a core component of their curriculum in all content.
 Accordingly, the school has a STEM Lab and a STEM Library on campus.
 Students enhance their skills and knowledge in these areas, leading to greater college and career opportunities.
 Teachers incorporate interdisciplinary units and project-based learning (PBL) into their instruction to support STEM single-gender education.